 So, a little about me…I’m a wife, mother of four children, I grew up riding and jumping horses, and I won a state and world title in ballroom dancing by the time I was 16.
-I’ve known my 2 best friends since we were born, and laughter is an essential part of my life.
+I’ve known my two best friends since we were born, and laughter is an essential part of my life.
 I love God, rain, Jane Austen novels, and the first 50mm 1.4 prime lens I ever owned.
 (I still have it).

-I’ve been photographing weddings and portraits since 1998, it was a journey I began with film, although now I’m primarily digital, I believe in keeping film alive so I still shoot with it.
+I’ve been photographing weddings and portraits since 1998; it was a journey I began with film, although now I’m primarily digital, I believe in keeping film alive, so I still shoot with it.

 My father gave me the first professional camera I owned, the Nikon F2A with two great lenses.
-I cut my photographic teeth on one of the finest 35mm film cameras and it still takes great pictures.
-I’ve taken that rig all over the world and I shot my first wedding with it, manual focus and all.
+I cut my photographic teeth on one of the finest 35mm film cameras, and it still takes great pictures.
+I’ve taken that rig all over the world, and I shot my first wedding with it, manual focus and all.

 My love for photography grew out of my love for the past; my memories are preserved by photographs.
 The feelings evoked from just one image can be very powerful.
 I think that’s why people love looking at their family photos.
-They take us back and grant us time to feel those moments again, or to learn about our history, what and who came before us.
+They take us back and grant us time to feel those moments again, to learn about our history, what and who came before us.